CodePushGo/website/src/content/blog/en/ota-updates-in-cicd-security-and-compliance-tips.md

 -   **Avoid altering core functionality**: Ensure updates don't change the app's primary features without approval.
 -   **Stick to platform UI/UX guidelines**: Any design changes should align with the platform's standards.

 Meeting these rules is essential to maintain your app's presence in the marketplace.
-As Capgo points out, staying "App Store compliant" is key to long-term success [\[1\]](https://capgo.app/).
+As CodePushGo points out, staying "App Store compliant" is key to long-term success [\[1\]](https://capgo.app/).

 ### Privacy Law Requirements